turgu1/ibmf/README.md

 The C++ class (`ibmf_font.hpp`) that allows for the extraction of characters is provided, allowing the retrieval of glyphs from the various point bitmaps size available in the font.
 Please look at the `latin_example` program on how to use it.

-The `IBMFFont` class currently support the follwing UNICODE characters:
+The `IBMFFont` class currently support a large portion of the ASCII, latin-1 ans latin-a UNICODE characters as shown in the tables below.

-- Uncolored characters are supported
+- Characters colored in GREEN are supported
 - Characters colored in RED will return a space character (no bitmap) as they are not supported
-- Characters colored in GREEN will return the equivalent ASCII character
+- Characters colored in GRAY will return the equivalent ASCII character
-- Characters in YELLOW are supported only throught the Computer Modern Typewriter font
+- Characters in YELLOW are supported only throught the Computer Modern Typewriter typefaces

 ### 2.1 Table 1 - ASCII codes: